HackedStor/WEI_DESTINATION/README.md

 ## Usage

-1. Register for an account or log in.
+1. Register for an account and then log in.
 2. On the main page, search for a city.
 3. View the weather forecast for the specified date range.
 4. Tag cities that meet your temperature preferences.